astone282/draft-stone-spring-mpte-sr/draft-stone-spring-mpte-sr.md

 ## Directly connected Junction nodes

 As described in the Operational section, all transit nodes in a DAG MAY be signaled with a Junction Segment.
 Alternatively depending on the topological graph and TE requirements, two Junction segments may be interconnected via an SR Path, with a SID list, where the SR Path itself may correspond to an ECMP or TE Path.

 ## Broadcast links
 SR networks abstract broadcast links with the use point to point adjacency segments identifying each neighbor.
-Specifying a DAG which contains a broadcast link is feasible as an adjcency segment can be used to identify the neighboring Junction node on the broadcast link.
+Specifying a DAG which contains a broadcast link is feasible as an adjacency segment can be used to identify the neighboring Junction node on the broadcast link.
 The outgoing SID List of the Junction Segment simply contains the adjacency SID of the next-hop neighbor on the broadcast link.

 ## Local optimization

-An individual Junction Segment can be optimized by adding new SID lists for downstream neighbors in the DAG or removing downstream nodes.
-Additionally, the SR path between two Junction nodes whether directly or indirectly connected may also be updated.
-The controller utilizes existing protocol mechanisms to update the forwarding instructions of the Junction Segment.
+An individual Junction Segment can be locally optimized by adding new SID lists for additional downstream neighbors in the DAG or by removing existing downstream nodes.
+Additionally, the SR path between two Junction Nodes—whether directly or indirectly connected—may also be updated.

+Since a Junction Segment is realized via an SR Policy, the controller leverages existing protocol mechanisms to update its forwarding instructions, as the Junction Segment itself is represented as a candidate path within the SR Policy.
+When updating an existing candidate path, the binding SID MUST NOT change, as doing so would cause traffic using that binding SID to drop until upstream consumers are updated.
+Such a change should instead be treated as a global optimization, not a local one.

-Multiple candidate paths can be used to facilitate local optimization.
-However, care must be taken regarding how the MPTED version is encoded and how version increments are signaled.
+Multiple candidate paths could be used to support more comprehensive local optimizations.
+However, caution is required in how the MPTED version is encoded and how version increments are signaled, since candidate paths are signaled within the context of the SR Policy.
-Specifically, if the MPTED version is encoded in the color attribute or another attribute of the SR Policy, rather than within the Candidate Path itself, multiple Candidate Paths
-SHOULD NOT be used when an operation requires incrementing the MPTED version to maintain consistency.

-The implications of MPTED version encoding and management will be further addressed in future versions of this document.
+If the same color value is reused and a new candidate path is deployed, the new candidate path will not be installed in the forwarding plane until the existing one is removed, as only one candidate path may be active per SR Policy.
+This operation may not be hitless, depending on hardware implementation.

+Alternatively, if a different color value is used, the new candidate path may be allowed to go active.
+However, it will still fail to do so since it should be using the same binding SID as the existing candidate path.
+This results in a collision, rendering the new path ineligible, and may also violate protocol constraints that prohibit such configurations.

+Therefore, it is RECOMMENDED that local optimization be performed by updating the SID list of the existing candidate path, rather than introducing new candidate paths.

 ## Global optimization

-Reoptimizing the DAG requires potentially redeploying all new Junction Segments network wide in a coordinated, make before break manner.
+Global optimization of a DAG requires coordinated updates across all participating Junction Nodes.
+This process follows a make-before-break model, where a new version of the DAG is deployed alongside the existing one.
+The ingress SR Policy (or policies) is the last element to be updated.

-Since the DAG MID and version are encoded in the color field of an SR Policy, globally optimizing a DAG with make-before-break considerations requires deploying new Junction segments as SR Policies with unique color values to all Junction nodes of the new DAG.
-After all of the new Junction segments are deployed, the ingress node can be updated with new SID lists which utilize the new DAG Junction segments of its's neighbors.
+Since the Color field of an SR Policy indicates DAG membership, and is managed by the controller, global optimization with make-before-break considerations necessitates deploying new Junction segments.
+This, in turn, requires the instantiation of new SR Policies with unique Color values.
+These new SR Policies are deployed to all Junction Nodes participating in the updated DAG instance and must be associated with distinct Binding SID values from those of the existing instance.

-TODO This section needs further discussion.
+To minimize version churn and both color and label consumption, it is RECOMMENDED that controllers limit the number of concurrently deployed DAG versions for a given Multi-Point-to-Edge (MPTE) tunnel.
+Under normal conditions, only a single active
+DAG version should exist.
+During transitions, at most two versions (the current and the new one) should be present.
+Color and label values may be reused once globally released.

+The Binding SID associated with a DAG instance MUST remain constant during local optimizations, but MUST change during global optimizations to avoid the risk of routing loops.
+Therefore, in the example above, if a Junction Node is participating in DAG #1, version #1 would be using one binding SID value and version #2 is using another.

+Once all Junction segments are deployed to all Junction nodes, the ingress node is updated with new SID lists referencing the Binding SIDs of the new Junction segments downstream.

+The Color field on ingress nodes is critical for traffic steering and therefore MUST remain constant during global optimizations.
+In contrast, Color values used on Junction Nodes
+MAY be reused or encoded to reflect DAG membership or instance mappings.
+Similarly, the binding SID on the ingress SR Policy also remains constant.

+The controller tracks the Color values and their corresponding usage for DAG ID and version.
+For example:

+- Color value 500 – DAG #1 – Version #1
+- Color value 501 – DAG #2 – Version #1
+- Color value 502 – DAG #1 – Version #2

+When performing global updates, controllers SHOULD ensure that all Junction Nodes are updated in a coordinated and consistent manner before activating the new DAG on the ingress.
+If the update process fails partially, the controller SHOULD roll back the new deployment and retain the existing stable DAG version and it's Junction Segments to avoid inconsistencies in forwarding behavior.

+TODO Example workflow diagram

 TODO